Updated for 2021

-Many businesses are moving to Office 365, but still think of their intranet as something separate that sits alongside it.
-However, the Office 365 apps can be cleverly integrated and embedded into your intranet, giving you the following benefits:
+Many businesses have moved to Microsoft 365 (formerly Office 365), but still think of their intranet as something separate that sits alongside it.
+However, the Microsoft 365 apps can be cleverly integrated and embedded into your intranet (and your LiveTiles intranet), giving you the following benefits:

-- Drive adoption of Office 365 apps and the intranet at the same time
+- Drive adoption of Microsoft 365 apps and the intranet at the same time

 - Improve efficiency and usability